WickedWizard3588/PC-Setup/README.md

   </a>
 </p>

-### NOTE:- I've just noticed that all installations from Chocolatey are getting corrupt, so this will be shifting to only `GET` requests.

 You can read the Comments in each file, and know what it does :_) Enjoy

 > Just an app that sets up your PC Apps and Environment variables after a reset.